yuga-gandikota/intuitter/etc/docs/demo.md

 ## Deployment

 This application is built using [Spring Boot](https://spring.io/guides/gs/spring-boot/).
 Please refer to its documentation about how to run the application.
-*NOTE:* If you are unable to reach Forum System's LDAP server, you can skip authentication by setting the following in `application.properties`
+*NOTE:* If you are unable to reach Forum System's LDAP server (may happen when you are in corporate network), you can skip authentication by setting the following in `application.properties`
 ```
 #disable authentication/authorization check in controllers.
 skip.authorization.check=true